niektuytel/niektuytel/README.md

 ### Hi there 👋
-learning at home, some android stuff
+Learning at home, some android stuff

 ## info
 -> Nickname: Okido